Online Stochastic Matching: A Polytope Perspective: Supplementary material of sec:stability .

-\begin{proof} We first prove~\eqref{eq:unicyclic-border} for every edge~$k$ that does not belong to the cycle.
-As observed in the proposition, each edge~$k$ that does not belong to the cycle separates the graph into two parts, one of which is a tree with node set~$\V_k$; the rooted tree associated with~$k$ is obtained by designating the corresponding endpoint of edge~$k$ as the root.
+\begin{proof}[Proof of \Cref{prop:unicyclic}] We first prove~\eqref{eq:unicyclic-border} for every edge~$k$ that does not belong to the cycle.
+As observed in the proposition, each edge~$k$ that does not belong to the cycle separates the graph into two parts, one of which is a tree with node set~$T_k$; the rooted tree associated with~$k$ is obtained by designating the corresponding endpoint of edge~$k$ as the root.
 We now prove~\eqref{eq:unicyclic-border} by induction on the height this rooted tree.
 Equation~\eqref{eq:unicyclic-border} is true if the height of this tree is zero.
 Indeed, in this case, the endpoint of edge~$k$ that belongs to the tree, say node~$i$, has no other incident edge, so that applying~\eqref{eq:system-equations} to node~$i$ yields $\mu_k = \lambda_i$, which is consistent with~\eqref{eq:unicyclic-border}.
-Now assume that the assumption is satisfied for each node whose associated rooted tree has height at most $h - 1$ for some $h \ge 0$, and consider an edge~$k$ whose associated rooted tree has height~$h$.
+Now assume that the assumption is satisfied for each edge whose associated rooted tree has height at most $h - 1$ for some $h \ge 0$, and consider an edge~$k$ whose associated rooted tree has height~$h$.
 By applying~\eqref{eq:system-equations} to the root~$i$ of this associated rooted tree, we obtain

 The induction hypothesis guarantees that~\eqref{eq:unicyclic-border} is satisfied for every $\ell \in \E_i \setminus \{k\}$ (as the height of the associated rooted tree is at most $h - 1$).
-After injecting this observation to~\eqref{eq:tree}, the result for edge~$k$ follows by observing that $d_{j, k} = d_{j, \ell} + 1$ for each $\ell \in \E_i \setminus \{k\}$ and $j \in \V_\ell$, and that $\V_k = \{i\} \cup (\bigcup_{\ell \in \E_i \setminus \{k\}} \V_\ell)$ (all sets being disjoint).
+After injecting this observation to~\eqref{eq:tree}, the result for edge~$k$ follows by observing that $d_{j, k} = d_{j, \ell} + 1$ for each $\ell \in \E_i \setminus \{k\}$ and $j \in T_\ell$, and that $T_k = \{i\} \cup (\bigcup_{\ell \in \E_i \setminus \{k\}} T_\ell)$ (all sets being disjoint).

 We now prove~\eqref{eq:unicyclic-cycle} for each edge~$k$ that belongs to the cycle.
-Since the graph~$G$ is unicyclic, deleting edge~$k$ from~$G$ yields a (connected) tree, which can be seen as a bipartite graph.
+Since the graph~$G$ is unicyclic, deleting edge~$k$ from~$G$ yields a (connected) tree, and therefore a bipartite graph.
 We let $\V_+$ denote set of nodes in the part that contains both endpoints of edge~$k$ (that both endpoints belong to the same part follows from the fact that the cycle is odd) and $\V_-$ the set of nodes in the other part.
 We obtain